fast-group-cam/data_graphene_water_contact_angle/README.md

 - `04-plots`: Graphical plots for the paper.

 Note that the simulations are designed to run on [ARCHER2](https://www.archer2.ac.uk/) using [LAMMPS](https://www.lammps.org/) patched by [symmetrix](https://github.com/wcwitt/symmetrix).
-Trajectories, and certain other raw data files, have been omitted from the repository due to large filesizes, but can be recreated using the settings provided.
+Simulation trajectories have been omitted from the repository due to large filesizes; only processed and analyzed data is present within the repository.
+All data presented in the paper is reproducible from the saved processed data.